-Ebru Gencer is the Founding Executive Director of the Center for Urban Disaster Risk Reduction and Resilience (CUDRR+R), a non-profit research center based in New York City.
-She is also the Chair of the United Nations Office for Disaster Risk Reduction’s (UNISDR) Urban Planning Advisory Group and a member of the Board of Directors of the International Association of City and Regional Planners’ (ISOCARP) Center for Excellence in Planning.
+Ebru Gencer is an Adjunct Associate Professor of Architecture, Planning and Preservation at Columbia University.
+She is also the Founding Executive Director of the Center for Urban Disaster Risk Reduction and Resilience (CUDRR+R), a non-profit research center based in New York City; the Chair of the Urban Planning Advisory Group (UPAG) to the UN Secretary General’s Special Representative on Disaster Risk Reduction; and a member of the Steering Committees of the Making Cities Resilient Campaign and the Global Alliance for Urban Crises.

-Ebru has worked on disaster risk reduction, climate change adaptation, and urban development and design projects in South-Eastern Europe, Turkey, Latin America, and the Caribbean regions including with positions at Columbia University’s Earth Institute and the Euro-Mediterranean Climate Change Center in Venice, Italy, as well as consultancies for the United Nations system.
-At CUDRR+R, she is currently undertaking a UK and Canadian governments’ funded climate resilient development project in the cities of Colombia, El Salvador, and Argentina.
+Dr. Gencer has worked on disaster risk reduction, climate change adaptation, and urban development and design projects in South-Eastern Europe, Turkey, Latin America and the Caribbean regions including with positions at Columbia University’s Earth Institute and the Euro-Mediterranean Climate Change Center in Venice, Italy, as well as consultancies for the United Nations system.
+With her role as the Chair of UPAG, among others, Dr. Gencer led the development of local/urban indicators for the assessment of local government actions for reducing risk and building resilience to disasters and the impacts of climate change.
+At CUDRR+R, she has recently undertaken a UK and Canadian governments’ funded climate resilient development project in small to medium sized cities in Colombia, El Salvador and Argentina.

-Ebru Gencer is the author of many books and articles on the nexus of disaster risk reduction and sustainable urban development, among them: The Handbook for Local Government Leaders: How to Make Cities Resilient (UNISDR, 2017), the Local Government Powers for Disaster Risk Reduction: A Study on Local Level Authority and Capacity for Resilience (UN, 2017), A Compendium on Disaster Risk Reduction Practices on Western Balkans and Turkey (UNISDR and WMO, 2014), The Interplay Between Urban Development, Vulnerability and Risk Management: A Case Study of the Istanbul Metropolitan Area (Springer, 2013).
+Ebru Gencer has presented extensively at conferences and is the author of several books and articles on the nexus of disaster risk reduction, climate resilience and sustainable urban development, among them: The Handbook for Local Government Leaders: How to Make Cities More Resilient (UNISDR 2017), the Local Government Powers for Disaster Risk Reduction: A Study on Local Level Authority and Capacity for Resilience (UN 2017), A Compendium on Disaster Risk Reduction Practices on Western Balkans and Turkey (UNISDR and WMO 2014), The Interplay Between Urban Development, Vulnerability and Risk Management: A Case Study of the Istanbul Metropolitan Area (Springer 2013), and Natural Disasters, Vulnerability and Sustainable Development (VDM 2008).
 She is also one of the Coordinating Lead Authors of the Urban Climate Change Research Network’s (UCCRN) Second Assessment Report on Climate Change and Cities (Cambridge University Press, 2018).

 Requirements & Sequence